SevenShepherd/SevenShepherd.github.io/_posts/2024-04-02-call-no-man-your-teacher.markdown

 > **2 to entrust oneself to an entity in complete confidence, believe (in), trust,** w. implication of total commitment to the one who is trusted.
 In our lit.
 God and Christ are objects of this type of faith that relies on their power and nearness to help, in addition to being convinced that their revelations or disclosures are true. &mdash; Greek-English Lexicon of the New Testament and Other Early Christian Literature (**BDAG**), **the worlds most authoritative Greek lexicon**

-❌ False teachers teach **against** Christ and the lexicon definition of &ldquo;*believe*&rdquo; in the verses above, by attempting to teach &ldquo;*assent to facts*&rdquo; as salvific, which the Apostle James was clearly against (James 2:19).
+❌ Misguided teachers teach **against** Christ and the lexicon definition of &ldquo;*believe*&rdquo; in the verses above, by attempting to teach &ldquo;*assent to facts*&rdquo; as salvific, which the Apostle James was clearly against (James 2:19).

 <!-- ℹ️  -->